 - They are Windows-only, so they'll fit right in alongside your favourite Windows 7 poker rooms.
 Or in other words, they won't work on your Mac or on your Linux OS.
 Sorry about that.
 However, they all work perfectly well under Parallels and WINE though.

 - They are not buggy as far as I'm aware.
 I've used them a lot myself and they've been perfectly fine for me.
-They've not been designed to rape and pillage your PC, but just to cover my back, you download and use these tools at your own risk.
+But just to cover my back, you download and use these tools at your own risk.

 Go back to the handy Texas Hold'em tools.